The following information can be found on this page:

 Definition: Revenue generated by the institution from royalties, licensing, advertisements and sponsorships.

 Explanation: The category of corporate sponsorship, advertising, and licensing revenue includes funds received by the institution directly from: sponsorships, licensing agreements, advertisement, royalties, and in-kind products and services as part of sponsorship agreements.
 (Line 15).
-(From NCAA Financial Reports).
+(From NCAA MFRS reports).

 DIVISION I – NO FOOTBALL: